cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ##### Accommodation desk

-Set up an accommodation desk where attendees can ask questions, request changes, or get an interpreter spontaneously, if available.
+Set up an accommodation desk and/or communication channel where attendees can ask questions, request changes, or get an interpreter spontaneously, if available.

 ##### Networking events